mohtasham9/medical_prescription_parser/README.md

     ```

 4. **Set Up Environment Variables**:
-    Create a `.env` file in the root directory and add your OpenAI API key:
+    Create a `keys.py` file in the root directory and add your OpenAI API key:
     ```env
     OPENAI_API_KEY=your_openai_api_key
     ```